 Malik: A wise approach, Altaïr.
 If you stay here, Talal will just die of old age.

-This NPC Dialog in Acre, with the sheer disdain in the last line really selling it:
+This NPC Dialog in Acre (a pickpocket target in the rich district), with the sheer disdain in the last line really selling it:

 Civilian 1: Well, the Bible does say, “God helps those who help themselves.”